-Mr. Pfeister is an Executive at Salesforce and lives in San Mateo county.
-As an avid outdoorsman and Eagle Scout he enjoys making our parks and open spaces accessible to others, with a particular focus on camping, hiking and skiing.
+Mr. Pfeister is an Executive at Denodo and lives in San Mateo County.
+As a devoted outdoorsman and Eagle Scout he enjoys making our parks and open spaces accessible to others, with a particular focus on camping, hiking and skiing.
 He is also a leader within Cub Scouts and frequent visitor of the San Mateo County Parks.

-Ms. Skinner is a Bay Area marketing executive, writer and avid outdoor explorer.
+Ms. Skinner is a Bay Area marketing executive, writer and keen outdoor explorer.
 She is Wilderness First Aid-certified and serves the parks as both a Devil’s Slide Trail Ambassador and as a volunteer naturalist for the Friends of Fitzgerald Marine Reserve.
 She lives in Moss Beach, along the San Mateo County coast.
 In her day job, Kori serves as public affairs manager for the Midpeninsula Regional Open Space District.

 Michele Beasley, Executive Director

-Ms. Beasley is a San Mateo County native and has dedicated her career to creating sustainable and equitable communities.
+Ms. Beasley was born and raised in San Mateo County and has spent her career working to foster sustainable and equitable communities.
 Her love for the Bay Area’s natural beauty took shape as a fifth grader visiting Jones Gulch and was solidified during early morning rowing sessions out of the Redwood City port.
-Prior to becoming the Executive Director of the San Mateo County Parks Foundation in 2015, Ms. Beasley spent 11 years as Greenbelt Alliance’s Regional Director in San Mateo and Santa Clara counties.
-She has also worked as an advocate for the homeless in Contra Costa County and was a Peace Corps volunteer in Ghana supporting eco-tourism efforts in the late 1990s.
-Ms. Beasley has served as a board member for Housing Leadership Council of San Mateo County and is a member of San Mateo County Search and Rescue.
+Prior to becoming the Executive Director of the San Mateo County Parks Foundation in 2015, Michele was Greenbelt Alliance’s Regional Director in San Mateo and Santa Clara counties.
+Michele has also worked as an advocate for the homeless in Contra Costa County and was a Peace Corps volunteer in Ghana, West Africa supporting ecotourism efforts in the late nineties.
 She received her Bachelor of Science in Business Administration from Saint Mary’s College of California.